 It’s not a product focused on limited types of tones and musicians.

-The newest in the Bias series brings an abundance of different amps, cabinet simulations, pedals, and microphones, all extremely realistically representing the respective models that they’re imitating.
+The newest in the Bias amp series brings an abundance of different amps, cabinet simulations, pedals, and microphones, all extremely realistically representing the respective models that they’re imitating.

 Talking about amps and cabinets, Positive Grid teamed up with Celestion to bring digital replicas of the legendary speakers found in many of the prestigious cabinets.
 You can check the full list of amps here.

 It comes as a great option for any level of playing and musicianship.
-Even beginners will find it easy to use, and Bias can be a great way for them to get acquainted with the world of guitar amps and pedals.
+Even beginners will find it easy to use, and the Bias amp can be a great way for them to get acquainted with the world of guitar amps and pedals.

 Check out the video review below: